godspeed28/godspeed28/README.md

 <hr>

 <!-- START_QUOTE -->
-> It's only after you've stepped outside your comfort zone that you begin to change, grow, and transform.
+> Confuse them with your silence and amaze them with your actions.
-> — *Roy T. Bennett*
+> — *Unknown*

-_Last updated: Tue Jul  8 09:23:26 UTC 2025_
+_Last updated: Tue Jul  8 09:34:16 UTC 2025_
 <!-- END_QUOTE -->